Gamson3/movie-box-app/README.md

 # 🎬 MovieBox

-MovieBox is a modern movie discovery web application built with **SvelteKit**, integrating **Firebase** and **The Movie Database (TMDB)** API.
+MovieBox is a movie discovery web application built with **SvelteKit**, integrating **Firebase** and **The Movie Database (TMDB)** API.
 It allows users to search for movies, view detailed information, and manage a personalized list of favourites.

 ---